Chymyst/chymyst-core/docs/chymyst10.md

 - Distributed molecules are always non-blocking.
 - Distributed molecules may be consumed by any DCM peer connected to the cluster.
 - If a cluster connection becomes unavailable (e.g. due to a network timeout), emitting a DM will still not fail, but the data will be stored persistently and sending will be tried again later.
-- If a cluster connection is restored after being temporarily unavailable, emitting a DM or other reaction products may be denied (cause a special exception) if the reaction is bound to a specific cluster session (see below).
+- If a reaction has started and cluster connection is lost, emitting the reaction products may be denied (throwing a special exception) if the reaction is bound to a specific cluster session, even if the cluster connection is later restored.

 Defining reactions and emitting a distributed molecule is done in the same way as with local molecules: